katerina-tziala/fullstackopen2019/README.md

 - GraphQL, a modern alternative to REST APIs

 ## Course Contents
-The course consists of the following nine parts:
+The course consists of the following parts:

 - [**Part 0: Fundamentals of Web Apps**](https://github.com/katerina-tziala/fullstackopen2019/tree/master/part0)